CGK-Laboratory/CellSelect-3DMorph/README.md

 <img align="right" src="https://github.com/CGK-Laboratory/CellSelect_3DMorph/assets/133057205/84d05c81-4c03-4797-9398-2243a37b15f6" width="500">
 </div>

-CellSelect-3DMorph is a MATLAB-based script that isolate and analyzes cells morphology from 3D images, by reconstructing the cells from fluorescent pixels.
-The code allows to obtain different parameters including cell volume (exact number of pixels occupied by the cell), territorial volume (maximum cell extension), ramification index (territorial volume/cell volume), branch length, number of branch and end points, and more.
-CellSelect uses the 3D Morph developed code but now adds the possibility of rejecting any cell that is not complete in the frame of the image (x, y and z positions) and which the morphology cannot be calculated properly.
+CellSelect-3DMorph is a MATLAB-based script that isolates and analyzes cell morphology from 3D images by reconstructing cells from fluorescent pixels.
+The code allows users to obtain different parameters including cell volume (exact number of pixels occupied by the cell), territorial volume (maximum cell extension), ramification index (territorial volume/cell volume), branch length, number of branches and end points, and more.
+CellSelect uses the 3D Morph code but adds the possibility of rejecting any cells that are not complete in the frame of the image (x, y and z positions) and whose morphology cannot be calculated properly.

 <br><br><br>

 Description
 ===========
-CellSelect-3DMorph as its predecessor (3DMorph) was specifically developed to isolate and analyze microglia morphology.
-Literature has indicated that microglial function can be related to its morphology, making morphology an approximated measure for function, for example, non-ramified microglia have been interpreted as having increased phagocytic functions while more ramified microglia have surveying functions in the cellular environment.
+CellSelect-3DMorph, like its predecessor (3DMorph), was specifically developed to isolate and analyze microglia morphology.
+Literature has indicated that microglial function can be related to its morphology, making morphology an approximate measure of function.
+For example, non-ramified microglia have been interpreted as having increased phagocytic functions, while more ramified microglia have surveying functions in the cellular environment.
 We use CellSelect-3DMorph to study microglia plasticity.
-Furthermore, another interesting application of the code could be to study astrocyte morphology.
+Additionally, the code could be used to study astrocyte morphology.

 CellSelect-3DMorph imports .tif or .lsm stacks (3-dimensional images) and processes cell morphologies.